blakebrandon-hub/Price-Monitor/README.md

 You will be prompted to enter an interval of time in seconds.
 This is the frequency that the script will run.
 Adjust as needed.

-If any changes are detected, the database will be updated with new prices and an email alert will be sent
+If any changes are detected, the database will be updated with any new prices and an email alert will be sent